crispab/crisp-dna/_docs/bun-protocol.md

 ![Frosted maple sugar cookies!](../assets/cookie.JPG "Frosted maple sugar cookies!")

-After a few years of running the bun protocol we realized that we needed extend it.
-Sometimes we get requests that don't become stale and don't require a response.
-To make it easier to spot the real buns (the requests that we really do need to respond to) from the other "stuff" we added a new type of baked good: the cookie.
+After a few years of running the bun protocol we realized that we needed to extend it.
+Sometimes we get requests that don't become stale and don't require any action.
+To make it easier to spot the real buns (the requests that we really do need a response), from the other "stuff", we added a new type of baked good: the cookie.

 **Sample cookie**